ItzDc02/Time-it/README.md

 ## Tasks Done (Tasks to be Added as they are Completed)
 - Basic Layout and Functionality on Local ✅
 - Tailwind and Capsules Persist After Reload ✅
+- Homepage Redesign and Firebase Integration with Authentication and Storage ✅

 ### Installation